Updated: Aug 28

 Discovered in 1745. and thought to be a star cluster

 Tallest Pillar of Creation is 4 light-years high

-You should spend a minimum of 4 hours on this target to get a similar result as ours with a DSLR camera, but adding more time will help to capture more of the outer gases forming the wings of the Eagle.
+You should spend a minimum of 4 hours on this target to get a similar result as ours with an unmodified DSLR camera, but adding more time will help to capture more of the outer gases forming the wings of the Eagle.
 Just note that this is assuming you have similar skies as ours (Bortle 3.5).

 Part of: The Astrophotographer's Guidebook